 - Make a series of slanted stitches equally spaced and make sure they are looped around the two fabrics’ edges.

 Slip stitch is commonly used to make hidden seams in between two fold edges of a flat edge.
 It is also called a ladder stitch because, in the process of doing this stitch, you are creating ladders with your threads.
 This stitch is used for bindings, closing a lining, applying an applique invisibly, or closing stuffed sewing projects.
 Here’s how you can do it:

 - Iron the folds of the fabric.

 - Take the threaded needle underneath the fold to hide the knot.

-- Pull the needle out from the folded edge.
+- Pull the needle and thread out from the folded edge.

 - Grab a little bit of fabric underneath from the opposite side of the folded fabric.

 - Insert the needle again to the opposite side.

 - Repeat the same pattern until you close the opening.